saralaffin/python-cli-note-taker/README.md

 Project 9 in General Assembly SEI35

 To try out my note taker:

-1. Make sure you have Python3, pipenv, and SQL installed!
+1. Make sure you have Python3, pipenv, and PostgreSQL installed!
 1. Clone down this repo
 1. In the project folder, run `pipenv install`
-1. Might need to fire up the SQL db...
+1. In `notetaker.py`, update your PostgreSQL settings.
 1. Then: `pipenv run python3 notetaker.py -h`

 The project requirements provied by GA are summarized below: